atomjoy/laravel-vue3-vite-config/README.md

-# Vue 3 in Laravel 11
+# Vue 3 in Laravel 11 with Vite

-How To Install Vue 3 in Laravel with Vite (router, i18n translation, pinia store).
+How To Install Vue 3 in Laravel with Vite (vue-router, i18n locale translation, pinia store).

 ## Full SPA example